reticivis-net/pkbetterdiscordplugin/README.md

         - with member details  ✔️
         - options to show system/profile  ✔️
       - member color ✔️
-    - patch system text
+    - patch system text ✔️
       - clicking on system shows system popup
         - link to profile
-      - system color
+      - system color ✔️
-    - patch reply
+    - patch reply ✔️
-      - replace reply embed with native reply text
+      - replace reply embed with native reply text ✔️
   - patch replies
     - when replying to a pk message, either add member ping or auto-react with ❗
+    - replies to PK members should be properly tagged and colored ⚙️
   - SETTINGS